Key Transparency Architecture

 uniquely identified by a fixed username, but KT has been deployed

-using an internal UUID as the lookup key.
-While the UUID might be
+using each user's internal UUID as their label.
+While the UUID might

-unique, it is not user-visible.
-When a user attempts to lookup a
+be unique, it is not necessarily user-visible.
+When a user attempts

-contact by username, the service operator must translate the username
+to lookup a contact by username, the service operator translates the

-However in other applications, the use of internal UUIDs in KT may be
+However, that's not to say that the use of internal UUIDs in KT is

 A *primary end-user identity* is one that is unique, user-visible,